gayverjr/opencap/README.md

 See our [documentation](https://gayverjropencap.readthedocs.io/en/latest/) for more details.

 If your operating system/Python environment is not covered by any of our pre-built wheels, pip will then try to compile from source.
-Clone the repository and install with pip:
+You can also clone the repository and install yourself with pip:

 ```
 git clone https://github.com/gayverjr/opencap.git